Could a hidden infection be causing your UTI’s?

 “Aw, poor you.
 Get back to the doctor.
 They’ll give you antibiotics and, in the meantime, get some cranberry juice down you.”

 This echoes in your head as you walk away knowing you hate drinking all that sugar in cranberry juice.
-Plus, this will be your third, fourth, maybe fifth course of antibiotics.
+Plus, this will be your third, fourth, maybe the fifth course of antibiotics.
 And, you dread the idea of getting Thrush again.

 So, if antibiotics aren’t curing your UTI’s what’s really going on?